crazy-max/xgo/README.md

   * [Platform versions](doc/usage/platform-versions.md)
   * [CGO dependencies](doc/usage/cgo-dependencies.md)

-## How can I help?
+## Contributing

-All kinds of contributions are welcome :raised_hands:!
-The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon: You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) :clap: or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely! :rocket:
+Want to contribute?
+Awesome!
+The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon:.

+You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!

 Thanks again for your support, it is much appreciated! :pray: